 We’ve been speaking with Professor Julia Buckroyd recently.
 We’ve worked with Julia several times before, primarily looking at issues around body image, narcissism, and disordered eating.
-Julia is returning to Brighton to run a workshop in June on Disordered Eating and how has practitioners we can work effectively with this issue.
+Julia is returning later this year to deliver a workshop on Working Therapeutically with Disordered Eating on 12th November 2022.

 To brief us about the upcoming workshop, and tell us a little bit about herself and her profession, here’s Julia Buckroyd.